Holly & Stephen's Saturday Showdown: Holly & Stephen's Saturday Showdown

-The end
+Cancellation

-It was first reported on 12 May 2006 that Saturday Showdown was to be axed, which was due to ITV's in-house children's production arm closing down.
+It was first reported on 12 May 2006 that Saturday Showdown was to be axed, which was owing to ITV's in-house children's production arm closing down.
 The programme was gradually phased out, eventually being dropped from the ITV network itself as of 10 June and its last three weeks airing exclusively on the CITV Channel.
 As such, the programme no longer used the 'Extra' tagline, given that the whole two-and-a-half hour show was now only airing on the CITV Channel.